eromatiya/blurredfox/README.md

 5. Search for **`toolkit.legacyUserProfileCustomizations.stylesheets`**, **`layers.acceleration.force-enabled`**, **`gfx.webrender.all`**, and **`svg.context-properties.content.enabled`**.
 Make sure to **enable them all!**
 6. Go to your Firefox profile located in `$HOME/.mozilla/firefox/XXXXXXX.default-release/`.
 7. Create a folder and name it **`chrome`**, then assuming that you already clone this repo, just copy the theme to `chrome` folder.
-8. Finally, change the Firefox theme from default to dark. **This is important!**
+8. Finally, you can now change whatever colorscheme you want.

 ## Note